 So, finally, having found it here, I thought I’d copy it here (below) so that I won’t forget it.

-I’m struggling to think of an equivalent set of resolutions that elected representatives could adopt – and struggling even harder to understand why I can’t recall any examples of one of them attempting to do this.
+I’m struggling to think of an equivalent set of resolutions that elected representatives could adopt – and struggling even harder to understand (read this post here to interpret it easily) why I can’t recall any examples of one of them attempting to do this.

 Things Necessary to be Continually had in Remembrance.